CleverCloud/documentation/content/doc/addons/matomo.md

 ### QueudTracking

 By default, the QueudTracking plugin is enabled on matomo instances, with a queue size of 25.
-This means that the plugin store 25 visits in a queue before they appear in matomo.
+This means that the plugin stores 25 visits in a queue before they appear in Matomo.
 This help to prevent the server from receiving too many request at once.
 You can change the size of the queue in the settings of your matomo, the parameter to modify is `Number of requests that are processed in one batch`.